tokenami/tokenami/README.md

 ### Building your own system

 Create a shared Tokenami config + stylesheet package, and publish it for projects to consume.
-If consumer is using Tokenami also, they should include your design system in their config:
+If the consuming project also uses Tokenami, they should include your design system in their config:

 ```tsx
 import designSystemConfig from '@acme/design-system';